rounakbera/tba/README.md

                 "but you see a stowaway droid blocking the path!");
         }
         else {
-            return std::make_pair(true, "You step past the burnt remains of " "the droid and make your way up.");
+            return make_pair(true, "You step past the burnt remains of " "the droid and make your way up.");
         }
     }
-    return std::make_pair(true, "You exit the cargo hold.");
+    return make_pair(true, "You exit the cargo hold.");
 };
 cargoHold.actions.insert_or_assign("go", Action{cargoGoAction});
 ```